-Join Go Get Lost on a remarkable journey across the southwest of France!
+Join Danielle and Dave Anderson of The Corkscrew on a remarkable journey across the southwest of France!

 We’ll ramble through breathtaking landscapes, marvel at the fascinating culture, enjoy the exquisite food and taste world-class wines from some of France’s best producers!
 This distinctive tour starts in the famed wine region of Bordeaux, on the windswept Atlantic coast, and winds its way across the entire south of France to the breathtaking Mediterranean coast.
 We’ll tour large producers that are world-famous and sample regional vintages at local wineshops.